Erich Hartmann: Diamonds to the Knight's Cross

 Hartmann became one of only 27 German soldiers in World War II to receive the Diamonds to his Knight's Cross.
 Hartmann was summoned to the Führerhauptquartier Wolfsschanze, (the "Wolf's Lair") Adolf Hitler's military headquarters near Rastenburg, to receive the coveted award from Hitler personally.
 Hartmann was asked to surrender his side arm – a security measure heightened by the aftermath of the failed assassination attempt on 20 July 1944.
 According to one account, Hartmann refused and threatened to decline the Diamonds if he were not trusted to carry his pistol.
 During Hartmann's meeting with Hitler, Hartmann discussed at length the shortcomings of fighter pilot training.
 Allegedly, Hitler admitted to Hartmann that he believed that, "militarily, the war is lost," and that he wished the Luftwaffe had "more like him and Rudel."

 The Diamonds to the Knight's Cross also earned Hartmann a 10-day leave.
 On his way to his vacation, he was ordered by General der Jagdflieger Adolf Galland to attend a meeting in Berlin-Gatow.
 Galland wanted to transfer Hartmann to the Messerschmitt Me 262 test program but, at Hartmann's request, the transfer was cancelled on the grounds of his professed attachment to JG 52.
 Hartmann argued to Göring that he best served the war effort on the Eastern Front.
 On 10 September, Hartmann married his long-time teenage love, Ursula "Usch" Paetsch.
 Witnesses to the wedding included his friends Gerhard Barkhorn and Wilhelm Batz.

 On 25 May, II.
-Gruppe was ordered to transfer one Staffel to the west in Defence of the Reich.
+Gruppe was ordered to transfer one Staffel to the west in Defense of the Reich.
 Barkhorn, the commander of II.
 Gruppe, selected Leutnant Hans Waldmann's 4.
 Staffel which was officially assigned to the II.
 Gruppe of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing).
 On 10 August, this squadron officially became the 8.
 Staffel of JG 3.
 In consequence, Hartmann was transferred on 30 September and tasked with creation and leadership of a new 4.
 Staffel of JG 52.
 Command of his former 9.
 Staffel was passed on to Leutnant Hans-Joachim Birkner.
 At the time, II.
 Gruppe was based in Nagyrábé, Hungary.
 Before flying further combat missions, Hartmann had to train the new inexperienced pilots.
 He led this squadron until 16 January 1945 when he was given command of I. Gruppe of JG 52, thus succeeding Major Barkhorn in this capacity.
 Hartmann transferred command of 4.
 Staffel to Leutnant Friedrich Haas.